 There are many types of leathers, each serving a different purpose.
 Some require a bit more maintenance than others, but these general guidelines can help ensure a long life for any type of leather.
-For keeping your leather in great shape, we recommend our Apple Leather Care Kit complete with cleaner, conditioner, cleaning cloth and leather care guide.
+For keeping your leather in great shape, we recommend our Leatherology Leather Care Kit complete with cleaner, conditioner, cleaning cloth and leather care guide.

 To remove small scratches, use a clean fingertip to gently rub out the scratch.
 The natural oils in your skin will remove most small scratches.
 To remove dirt, grime or surface residue, use a soft, damp (not wet) cloth.
 Gently rub - don't scrub - for removal.
-For a deeper clean, we suggest using something like Apple Leather Cleaner, that will help preserve the natural lubricating oils instead of stripping them.
+For a deeper clean, we suggest using something like Leatherology Leather Cleaner, that will help preserve the natural lubricating oils instead of stripping them.
 The cleaner you choose should not contain caustic chemicals, harmful abrasives or leave any greasy residue behind.
 Before applying anything to your leather item, be sure to test in a hidden area to ensure the cleaner is compatible with the leather.
 Once you've decided whether the leather care product is acceptable, gently apply with a soft, clean cloth & follow the instructions of your selected leather care product.